Last update

 On the one hand, we need to take account of different family compositions, which are more diverse today than they were 20 years ago.
 In particular, more and more children are living with only one parent at home.
 That's why we decided in the coalition agreement to present a plan to create a single tax bracket by 2026.

-To ensure that single parents are not left alone with their financial worries while waiting for this ambitious project to come into effect, the Minister of Finance will shortly be presenting a proposal to provide them with tax relief from 1 January 2025.
+To ensure that single parents are not left alone with their financial worries while waiting for this ambitious project to come into effect, the Minister of Finance will soon be presenting a proposal to provide them with tax relief from 1 January 2025.

 We will also ensure that the law on adoption takes account of more diverse family compositions.

 Starting in the autumn, the Minister of Health and Social Security will hold bilateral consultations with trade unions and companies.
-As we seek a broad consensus, we will also actively engage in dialogue with the younger generation, who are farthest from retirement age but will bear the long-term consequences of our decisions.
+As we seek a broad consensus, we will also actively engage in dialogue with the younger generation, who are farthest from retirement but will bear most the consequences of our decisions.
 This includes the Youth Parliament, the youth parties, student representatives, the whole population of the country.

-In order to involve the wider society, the Minister will organise conferences and round tables.
+To involve the wider society, the Minister will organise conferences and round tables.
 We hope for a high level of public participation.
 To provide a common basis for this debate, the Economic and Social Council is currently working on an opinion that will be finalised this summer.

 We will leave no one behind.
 That's why we will be introducing a supplementary allowance for the elderly.
 With this allowance, we can help our fellow senior citizens with lower incomes to obtain a place in a retirement home and live in dignity.